sciknoworg/schema-miner/README.md

 ## 📋 Schema-miner<sup>pro</sup> Overview

 Schema-Miner is a novel framework that leverages Large Language Models (LLMs) and continuous human feedback to automate and enhance the schema mining task.
 Through an iterative process, the framework uses LLMs to extract and organize properties from unstructured text and refines schemas with expert input.
 Schema-Miner<sup>pro</sup> extends Schema-Miner with an ontology grounding component powered by agentic AI.
-It performs multi-step reasoning using lexical heuristics and semantic similarity search, and grounds schema elements in formal ontologies (e.g., QUDT).
+It performs multi-step reasoning using lexical heuristics and semantic similarity search, and grounds schema elements in formal ontologies (e.g., [QUDT](https://www.qudt.org/pages/HomePage.html)).
 Comprehensive documentation for Schema-Miner Pro, including detailed guides and examples, is available at [schema-miner.readthedocs.io](https://schema-miner.readthedocs.io/en/latest/).

 <p align="center">
   <img src="https://raw.githubusercontent.com/sciknoworg/schema-miner/refs/heads/main/assets/LLM4SchemaMining%20-%20Workflow%20design.svg" height="300">
 </p>

 <p align="center">
-  Figure 1: Overview of the LLMs4SchemaDiscovery workflow.
+  Figure 1: Overview of the LLMs4SchemaDiscovery workflow implemented in the SCHEMA-MINER tool.
+Stage 1 generates an initial process schema using domain specifications, while Stage 2, refines this schema using a small, curated scientific corpus.
+In Stage 3, schema is further enriched using a larger, non-curated corpus.
+The final stage involves grounding the properties in formal ontologies.
 </p>

 ## ⚙️ System Requirements